ananda2k24/Nimoyak-Technologies-internship/Internship fitment task/README.md

 # **Stock Trading Strategy Backtester**

-This project is a Python-based backtester for stock trading strategies.
-It allows users to select a stock, choose a strategy, and evaluate the performance of the strategy using various metrics.
+This project is a Python based backtester for stock trading strategies.
+It allows users to select a stock, choose a strategy and evaluate the performance of the strategy using various metrics.